The P-40M Pilot Watch Inspiration: An Award Winning Warbird Restoration

 The Design of the P-40M Pilot Watch

 The Pilot watch design took many months, Rick would draw designs and present them to a small group of individuals close to him.
 Seeing the P-40M Warbird cockpit clock, the A-11 spec designed cockpit dials, ignited Rick's inspiration.
-You have to look no further than the more simple A-11 design of the P-40M clock and the P-40M Mechanical watch to glimpse to how bright that inspirations can get.
+You have to look no further than the simpler A-11 design of the P-40M clock and the P-40M Mechanical watch to glimpse how bright that inspiration can get.
 Rick ended up combining core components from multiple versions of the A-11 and A-series specifications combining two previously separate designs.

 When you see the P-40M restored by the Tri-State Warbird Museum you see i t's the leather helmet, Babe Ruth of Warbirds with the Power of 12 giant cylinders.
 Gritty Beautiful.
 The P-40M definitely influenced Rick's field watch design.